Awesome-XV/Bionic-Reader/README.md

 ## 📦 Installation Instructions

-# Installation thorugh marketplace ONLY AVAILABLE FOR EDGE FOR NOW IF USING ANOTHER BROWSER USE THE DEV PACKEGE INSTRUCTIONS (Waiting Verification, Coming Soon)
+# Installation thorugh marketplace ONLY AVAILABLE FOR EDGE

 ### Step 1: Download
 - Vist the edge market place and downlaod the extension